 Jeopardy! juggernaut Ken Jennings once said, “Even before you understand them, your brain is drawn to maps.”
-He’s right—we are drawn to them (about 10,000 times, in this case!).
+He’s right—we are drawn to them (nearly 24,000 times, in this case!).
 Whether they’re depicting elevations and landscapes or goals and strategies, maps are intriguing and memorable because they convey a lot of information with simple graphics.

 For companies, maps are incredibly valuable tools to organize, explain, and communicate strategies.
 A Balanced Scorecard is one of the most common formats for strategy maps and an effective way to stay focused on your goals.
 Sometimes seeing is believing, so we pulled together five examples of strategy maps from real-life, for-profit companies in four different industries.
 Check them out to get ideas for your own organization.

 Not many businesses can say that the quality of their products or services could literally mean the difference between life and death, but for healthcare organizations, it’s the truth.
 On top of that, change is a constant in healthcare—there’s always a new regulation just around the corner.
 For both these reasons, performance monitoring is a must.

 A healthcare KPI helps you understand how your organization is performing across a multitude of areas, from patient care and operations to finances and community relations.
 A good KPI should be well defined, quantifiable, and crucial to achieving your strategic goals.
 This resource includes more than 100 sample healthcare metrics as examples—choose the ones that are relevant to your organization’s needs, or use them as inspiration for measuring progress toward your own unique objectives.